Ajoy Chakrabarty: Early life

 Ajoy Chakrabarty was born in Kolkata, West Bengal.
 He was raised with his brother in Shyamnagar.
 His younger brother, Sanjay Chakrabarty, is a lyricist and composer.

 He graduated top of his class in music, both in B.A and M.A. from the Rabindra Bharati University in Kolkata and joined the ITC Sangeet Research Academy in 1978 as its first scholar.
 Today he is one of the youngest gurus of this academy.

 His father, Ajit Chakrabarty, was his first Guru.
-He then studied with Pannalal Samanta, Kanaidas Bairagi and Jnan Prakash Ghosh.
+He then studied with Pannalal Samanta, Kanaidas Bairagi, Munawar Ali Khan and Jnan Prakash Ghosh.

 Besides that, he had learnt from Latafat Hussain Khan, Nibruttibua Sarnaik, Hirabai Barodekar and in Carnatic styles from M. Balamuralikrishna, that kept enriching his musical expression and repertoire.
 Despite having such pure classical "taleem" in the Khyal genre, he also renders lighter forms such as Thumri, Tappa, Bhajan, Kirtan, Folk, Film/Non-Film and modern songs, in several different languages.